QuizlyTeam/.github/profile/README.md

 # Quizly 📱
-The Quizly application will be an application to test your knowledge in quizzes in various categories, create your quizzes and compete with friends online.
-Our application will combine the best features of popular quiz apps while eliminating their weak points and expanding their functionalities.
-Creating your own quizzes will never be easier.
+The Quizly application is an application to test your knowledge in quizzes in various categories, create your quizzes and compete with friends online.
+Our application combines the best features of popular quiz apps while eliminating their weak points and expanding their functionalities.
+Creating your quizzes will never be easier!

 ## Frontend
 [![Flutter](https://img.shields.io/badge/Flutter-%2302569B.svg?style=for-the-badge&logo=Flutter&logoColor=white)](https://flutter.dev/)